abdrahmansoltan/Learning-Notes/Networking/Internet/HTTP.md

   <img src='./img/cookie3.PNG' width=48%>

 > so in summary: the web is stateless(each request is a new one) so we need cookies to persist data over time (on each request until we expire them)

 ---

+### HTTP Security risks

+- `HTTP` is not secure against `man-in-the-middle` attacks.
+  - `man-in-the-middle` attack is a type of cyber-attack where a malicious actor inserts him/herself into a conversation between two parties, impersonates both parties and gains access to information that the two parties were trying to send to each other.
+  - This is because `HTTP` requests are sent in plain text, so anyone on the network can read them.
+- This is one of the reasons why `HTTPS` was created.

+---